MichaelLetson/HTML-CSS-Portfolio-Project/README.md

 HTML Validator:

-During writing up the inital code for this site, I had put my HTML through the validator to help stop any errors, there was an error with me using <span> for the Meet the Therapists section for each of the two Therapists, quickly rectified by changing the <span> to a <div>.
-The only other errors were spelling errors and using HTML to style the <iframe> - to rectify this I styled in CSS.
+During writing up the inital code for this site, I had put my HTML through the validator to help stop any errors, there was an error with me using span for the Meet the Therapists section for each of the two Therapists, quickly rectified by changing the span to a div.
+The only other errors were spelling errors and using HTML to style the iframe - to rectify this I styled in CSS.

  At the end of writing the code, I submitted again through the validator to only find the one error, as per below.
 To fix, the space was removed and code then passed sucessfully.